lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 ![06_Fig-20](update-images/06_working-with-Metadata_fig20.png)
    **Figure 20**.
 Editing the Metadata of a Individual Image with a Preset Schema

-The process remains the same for IIIF imports.
+The process is the same for IIIF imports.

 Clicking a **subfolder** node retrieves and displays the IIIF embedded metadata.You can switch to the **My** tab to modify the metadata using your preferred schema.